top of page

 The adjective 'agitated' finds its etymological origins in the verb 'agitate.'
 It is formed by adding the suffix '-ed' to 'agitate.'
 As previously mentioned, 'agitate' comes from the Latin word 'agitare,' which means 'to set in motion' or 'to drive forward.'
 When 'agitated' is applied to a person or a state of being, it signifies extreme restlessness, anxiety, or unease.
 This adjective describes a condition where someone or something is in a state of heightened agitation, often characterized by nervousness, restlessness, and an inability to remain calm or still.
 Its etymology underscores the idea of being in a state of emotional or physical turmoil, emphasizing the restless and unsettled nature of agitated individuals or situations.

-Quiz: Find the meaning of agitated
+Quiz: Find the meaning of the adjective agitated:

 Try Again!